The safety of kids is a priority in Young Life. Our staff and volunteer leaders know they are responsible for modeling lives of hope and integrity.

 Creating an Atmosphere of Acceptance

-At a time when bullying between middle school, high school and college students is a growing concern among parents and educators, Young Life seeks to have a positive impact in the communities of which we are a part.
+At a time when bullying among middle school, high school and college students is a growing concern among parents and educators, Young Life seeks to have a positive impact in the communities of which we are a part.
 Young Life leaders model acceptance and love for all kids, and we encourage students involved in our programs to do the same.

 Keeping Kids Safe at Camp